Plans are nothing. Planning is everything.

 - What do you intend to accomplish this year in your garden?
 Your goals can be as modest or ambitious as you desire; however, you should base your master plan on what you think you can accomplish over the next twelve months or so.
 Your garden goals for the year may include: the types and/or total yield of crops you want to harvest over the year; the introduction of a new crop; the establishment of expansion of a garden area; starting a CSA; or meeting a revenue target for your farmer’s market sales.

 - If you’re a homesteader, money is one of your most critical and finite resources.
 One of the first checks you want to make on your master plan is that you have the money on hand to commit to it.
 Seeds, plants, fruit bushes and trees, and other garden resources are expensive.
 Make sure you do a good budget estimate to ensure you can afford to implement your plan.
-If it turns out that your plan is too costly to execute, go ahead and modify it.; doing so will save you time, money and frustration later on.
+If it turns out that your plan is too costly to do, go ahead and modify it.; doing so will save you time, money and frustration later on.

 - Time is your second critical resource.
 In order to use your gardening time effectively, make a month-by-month timeline to help you determine where and when you need to implement your master plan.
 Your timeline should include: when to purchase seeds, trees, plants and other garden stock; when to start seeds; when to sow seeds outside and plant your garden; when to harvest certain crops throughout the year; when to preserve harvested foods; when to move plants into greenhouses and cold frames; and timelines for planting and harvesting your CSA items.
 This is just a generic list to provide you an example; if you’re planning your garden tasks out, think of when you are going to have to commit time and effort to accomplish your goals, and record those times for future reference.